My 1996 Cannondale F700 all loaded up in preparation for the epic 2008 Tour Divide Canada-Mexico mountain bike race.

 Cranky is now retired from racing, but we still hit some local trails now and then.

-My 1996 Cannondale F700 all loaded up in preparation for the epic 2008 Tour Divide Canada-Mexico mountain bike race.
+My Speed Yellow 1996 Cannondale F700 CAAD3 mountain bike in the field behind my house in Fort Collins, all prepared for the 2008 Tour Divide bikepacking mountain bike race.

-My 1996 Cannondale F700 all loaded up in preparation for the epic 2008 Tour Divide Canada-Mexico mountain bike race.
+My Speed Yellow 1996 Cannondale F700 CAAD3 mountain bike in the field behind my house in Fort Collins, all prepared for the 2008 Tour Divide bikepacking mountain bike race.